Signs of Labor: How To Know When Baby Is Coming - Baby Chick

 You Have True Contractions

-When labor is approaching or starting, you will most likely notice an increase in contractions.
+As labor approaches or begins, you will likely notice an increase in contractions.
 Sometimes it’s hard to know at first if the contractions you are feeling are Braxton Hicks contractions or real labor contractions.
 Real contractions will not stop with rest and hydration.
 They have a pattern and will come at regular intervals.
 They will get closer, longer, and stronger as time passes.1,7

 When To Get Evaluated

-Now that you know all the signs that labor may start soon, you may wonder when you should call your doctor or midwife.
-It’s time to call when:1
+Now that you know the common signs that labor may start soon, you might wonder when it’s time to call your doctor or midwife.

 • You think your water has broken.